withabubaker/Using-Grafana-and-Prometheus-to-Monitor-Raspberry-Pi-Services/README.md

 ```
   Now you should be able to navigate to ***http://<raspberry_pi_ip>:9100/metrics***

-2. Run it as a service to keep it running in the background continuously.
+2. Run it as a service to keep it running in the background continuously
 Create a service file
 ```bash
 sudo nano /etc/systemd/system/node_exporter.service
 ```